 The MISF shall pass this link notification to the MIS user(s) that has subscribed for this notification in an MIS_Link_Up event.
 The MIS user(s) takes different actions on this notification.

 Add following sublcause as 5.13.X

 MIS_Capability_Discovery request

-The corresponding MIS primitive of this message is defined in 7.4.1.1.
+This is an additional TLV for handover use cases.
+The corresponding MIS primitive of this message is defined in5.11.X.1.

-If a requesting MISF entity knows the destination MISF entity’s MISF ID, the requesting MISF entity fills its destination MISF ID and sends this message to the peer MISF over the data plane, either L2 or L3.

-If a requesting MISF entity does not know the destination MISF entity’s MISF ID, the requesting MISF entity may fill its destination MISF ID with an MISF Broadcast ID to send this capability discover message.